Heart Stents Do Not Ease Chest Pain, Study Warns

 Stent Profits May Lead to Abuses

-Concerns have emerged in recent years over the increase in use of coronary stents, with many reports suggesting that doctors and medical providers have been stretching the line for when to implant the devices, placing their own financial interests before the safety of patients when deciding whether to recommend heart stent placement.
+Concerns have emerged in recent years over the increase in use of coronary stents, with many reports suggesting that doctors and medical providers may be putting their own financial interests before the interests of patients when recommending heart stent placement.

 According to a 2011 study published in the Journal of the American Heart Association (JAMA), it was estimated that 15% of all stent operations were likely unnecessary.